-Iconic, incomparable, and fast-moving, a holiday in New York is both overwhelmingly chaotic and outrageously romantic.
+Iconic, incomparable, and fast-moving, New York holidays are both overwhelmingly chaotic and outrageously romantic.
 Resting under a jagged, skyscraper-laden skyline, New York sparkles with world-famous icons and landmarks.
 This is where fashions are started, cuisines are born, trends are set, and fame is made.
 We love experiencing the excitement, the beating pulse of New York amid the bright neon lights and giant billboards of magnificent Times Square.
 Why not create a multi centre experience and combine your stay in New York with a trip to Las Vegas, Boston or Orlando?
 Or take a look at our city breaks page for the latest deals.